muses-code-js/express-workshop-2/step08.md

 number: 8
 title: Saving your blog post
 permalink: step08/
+keywords:
+  - term: JSON
+    define: A format for storing and transporting data.
+Read more [here](http://www.w3schools.com/js/js_json.asp).
+Or for more detailed docs [read this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON)
+  - term: fs
+    define: A core Node.js module for interacting with the file system on your computer.
+Read more [here](https://nodejs.org/dist/latest-v4.x/docs/api/fs.html#fs_file_system)
+  - term: fs.readFile()
+    define: Asynchronously reads the entire contents of a file
+  - term: fs.writeFile()
+    define: Asynchronously writes data to a file

 ---

 Right now, your precious blog posts aren't being saved anywhere, which is a bit of a shame.
 Let's do something about that.